oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 To recover:

 - `helm delete --purge` the failed release.
-  - **NOTE**: This deletes the role binding in the domain namespace that was created by the first operator release to give the operator access to the domain namespace.
+  - **NOTE**: This deletes the role binding in the domain namespace that was created by the first operator release, to give the operator access to the domain namespace.
 - `helm upgrade <old op release> kubernetes/charts/weblogic-operator --values <old op custom-values.yaml>`
   - This recreates the role binding.
   - There might be intermittent failures in the operator for the period of time when the role binding was deleted.

 #### Upgrading an operator and having it manage a domain namespace that another operator is already managing

-The `helm upgrade` succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (for example, `rolebinding`), and, if you also told it to stop managing another domain namespace, it abandons the role binding it created in that namespace.
+The `helm upgrade` succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (for example, `rolebinding`), and, if you also instructed it to stop managing another domain namespace, it abandons the role binding it created in that namespace.

-For example, if you delete this release, then the first operator will get messed up because the role binding it needs is gone.
-The big problem is that you don't get a warning, so you don't know that there's a problem to fix.
+For example, if you delete this release, then the first operator will end up without the role binding it needs.
+The problem is that you don't get a warning, so you don't know that there's a problem to fix.

 * This can be fixed by just upgrading the Helm release.
 * This may also be fixed by rolling back the Helm release.